-Once you have successfully completed your BA (Hons) Fine Art course, you might like to consider a career as a commerical artist, community practitioner or teacher.
+Once you have successfully completed your BA (Hons) Fine Art course, you might like to consider a career as a commercial artist, community practitioner, lecturer, or teacher.
 Your skills will also be highly desirable in the arts and creative-related employment sectors.

 Can I progress into further study?

-You may be able to progress from the BA (Hons) Fine Art to our MA Art and Social Practice or MA in Creativity, Leadership and Enterprise.
+You may be able to progress from the BA (Hons) Fine Art to a relevant Masters course, such as our MA Art and Social Practice, MA Contemporary Art and Archaeology, or MA in Creativity, Leadership and Enterprise.
 Alternatively, you may wish to embark on further training in the fields of art therapy or entrepreneurship.

 Is there more information available online?